 Taylor’s motivation theory

 Taylor states the only thing to motivate people is money.
-So, to increase output, you can offer wages or salaries according to the output produced.
+So, to increase output, companies can offer wages or salaries according to the output produced.

-Taylor’s theory is based on the division of labor, where you break down various aspects of work or tasks within the company.
-Then, you assign different employees to each specific job section.
-Finally, according to this theory, you pay them on a piece-rate basis, where you pay them based on the output level you have set for each job.
+Taylor’s theory is based on the division of labor, where companies break down various aspects of work or tasks within the company.
+Then, they assign different employees to each specific job section.
+Finally, according to this theory, they pay them on a piece-rate basis based on the output level they have set for each job.

-If your employees are not producing enough output, as you targeted, they are worried they will face lower salaries.
-But, on the other hand, if they surpass the target, they expect to get a bonus.
-So, to increase their productivity, you have to align output and efficiency targets with payment.
+If employees are not producing enough output, as the company targeted, they are worried they will face lower salaries.
+But if they surpass the target, they expect to get a bonus.
+So, to increase their productivity, the company has to align output and efficiency targets with payment.

 Maslow’s hierarchy of needs